Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Bryan De La Cruz At The Plate

-- De La Cruz has 17 doubles, nine home runs and 23 walks while batting .273.
+- De La Cruz is batting .271 with 17 doubles, nine home runs and 23 walks.

-- Among qualifying batters in baseball, he ranks 47th in batting average, 99th in on-base percentage, and 87th in slugging.

-- In 65% of his 80 games this season, De La Cruz has picked up at least one hit.
-He's also had 21 multi-hit games.

-- In 33.8% of his games this year, De La Cruz has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in four contests.
+- De La Cruz has driven home a run in 28 games this season (34.6%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.